sohaamir/brainslice/README.md

 # `brainslicer`

-`brainslicer` is a Python package for automatically creating images from T1-anatomical NIFTIs.
+`brainslicer` is a Python package for creating images (slices) from T1-anatomical NIFTIs using the command line.

 It provides the following features: